dustinpfister/blog_posts/_posts/canvas-example-particles-binary.md

 ## 5 - Conclusion

 This canvas example when up and running results in a bunch of particles moving around all over the canvas, when one hits another of a different type it explodes.
-I have to admint that looking at it is very satisfying.
+I have to admit that looking at it is very satisfying.